I've been using ThaiPod101 for over a decade now. I started just a couple of years after moving to Thailand.

 The program is mobile friendly and has an app, which you will be given access to when you sign up on the website.

 This interactive, mobile-friendly learning is ideal for me because I have a Tablet and a Smartphone, which means I can learn on the go: on the BTS, on planes, in hotels, in bed on a Sunday morning…you get the picture.

 Lessons are grouped into five levels: Introduction, Absolute Beginner, Beginner, Intermediate, and Advanced.

-This to me is the most useful thing about having a program like this, and the biggest advantage over a school.
-Because it's so handy to be able to revisit the basic foundations of a language from time to time.
+This to me is the most useful thing about having a program like this, and the biggest advantage over a school: it's really handy to be able to go back over things you've learned at the touch of a button.

-Depending on your level of membership, there is a huge range of learning materials available for use:
+Depending on your level of membership, there is a broad range of learning materials available for use:

 - Word/grammar bank

 - Interactive lesson quizzes

 - New: Printable Thai Alphabet worksheet (PDF) – great addition to learn the alphabet

 - Pronunciation & accent review (interactive voice recorder)